OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_hosted.rst

 You can provision KVM clusters on different public cloud providers (AWS and Equinix) or using on-premise resources.

 You can follow this :ref:`guide <first_edge_cluster>` to provision your first edge cluster on AWS.

-FireEdge can be used to provision on-premises resources by using the on-premise driver.
-OpenNebula requires *root access to the hosts* that are going to be configured using the on-premise provider.
-You need to configure the hosts with root **passwordless SSH** access by adding the ssh public key received by email in the ``authorized_keys`` of the hosts.
-Please look at the following :ref:`guide <onprem_cluster>` for more information.

 Once you create  a cluster, you can manage it using the Sunstone GUI (https://poc.opennebula.cloud).
 Please follow this :ref:`guide <operating_edge_cluster>` that explains how to operate an Edge Cluster.